chari00/Timed-Quiz/README.md

 ### Image of the project in Webpage view.

+When clicked button Start Quiz, Timer starts.

 - <img src="/assets/images/beforequiz.png">

 - <img src="/assets/images/startquiz.png">

+When answer clicked was incorrect the timer will decrement 10s for every incorrect answer.

 - <img src="/assets/images/correct.png">

 - <img src="/assets/images/wrong.png">

+The user can view the score when the game end.

 - <img src="/assets/images/score.png">